MUSC Programs Land "Top 30" Spots in U.S. News & World Report's 2017 Best Graduate Schools

 About MUSC

-Founded in 1824 in Charleston, MUSC is the state's only comprehensive academic health system, with a unique mission to preserve and optimize human life in South Carolina through education, research and patient care.
-Each year, MUSC educates more than 3,200 students in six colleges – Dental Medicine, Graduate Studies, Health Professions, Medicine, Nursing, and Pharmacy – and trains more than 900 residents and fellows in its health system.
-MUSC brought in more than $300 million in research funds in fiscal year 2023, leading the state overall in research funding.
-MUSC also leads the state in federal and National Institutes of Health funding.
-Learn more about our academic programs.
+Founded in 1824 in Charleston, MUSC is the state’s only comprehensive academic health system, with a mission to preserve and optimize human life in South Carolina through education, research and patient care.
+Each year, MUSC educates over 3,100 students in six colleges and trains 950+ residents and fellows across its health system.
+MUSC leads the state in federal and National Institutes of Health and research funding.
+For information on our academic programs, visit musc.edu.

 As the health care system of the Medical University of South Carolina, MUSC Health is dedicated to delivering the highest-quality and safest patient care while educating and training generations of outstanding health care providers and leaders to serve the people of South Carolina and beyond.
-Patient care is provided at 16 hospitals (includes owned or governing interest), with approximately 2,700 beds and four additional hospital locations in development, more than 350 telehealth sites and nearly 750 care locations situated in all regions of South Carolina.
-In 2023, for the ninth consecutive year, U.S. News & World Report named MUSC Health University Medical Center in Charleston the Number 1 hospital in South Carolina.
-Learn more about our patient services.
+In 2024, for the 10th consecutive year, U.S. News & World Report named MUSC Health University Medical Center in Charleston the No. 1 hospital in South Carolina.
+To learn more about clinical patient services, visit muschealth.org.

-MUSC has a total enterprise annual operating budget of $5.9 billion.
-The nearly 26,000 MUSC family members include world-class faculty, physicians, specialty providers, scientists, students, affiliates and care team members who deliver groundbreaking education, research, and patient care.
+MUSC has a total enterprise annual operating budget of $7.1 billion.
+The 31,000 MUSC members include world-class faculty, physicians, specialty providers, scientists, contract employees, affiliates and care team members who deliver groundbreaking education, research, and patient care.